Missouri Online Sports Betting

-Online Sports Betting in Missouri
+Missouri Online Sports Betting Laws

 In Missouri, sports betting online is illegal as it is currently unlicensed and unregulated in the state.
 Until the topic has been debated by the state’s legislators, Section 527.020 of the Missouri Revised Statutes states clearly and concisely that it is a Class C misdemeanor to participate in gambling as a player outside of licensed facilities.

 Legal sports betting online is anticipated to be debated by the Missouri State Legislature when it reconvenes for the 2019 legislative session.